 - short sleeves or sleeveless styles (unless you’ve got “buff” arms and want to show them off)

-- busy patterns or plaids
+- busy or trendy patterns or plaids

 Less is more.
 Keep jewelry to a minimum (unless it is your signature look).
 A few jewelry tips: